Game

 when someone or something grows or changes into a more advanced form

-The development of the health center has increased every year.
+of the health center has increased every year.

 drought